Directionality in Grammar and Discourse

 Doris Richter gen. Kemmermann: Directional verbs in Mbembe

-Under these links you will find publications of the contributors:
+Under these links you will find publications by the contributors and further studies of deixis in African languages:

 Accompanying material: